bypass health insurance contribution direct insurance

 Katrin Straub

-The payout of a direct insurance policy in retirement is often associated with unexpected health insurance contributions.
-Many insured individuals only learn about this additional financial burden when they retire.
-Find out here what regulations apply and how you may be able to reduce your contribution burden.
+The payout of a direct insurance at retirement is often associated with unexpected health insurance contributions.
+Many policyholders only learn about this additional financial burden upon entering retirement.
+Find out here what regulations apply and how you may be able to reduce your tax burden.

 The topic in brief and concise terms

-Benefits from direct insurance policies for individuals with statutory health insurance are subject to health and long-term care insurance contributions, which can reduce the payout by up to twenty percent.
+Benefits from direct insurance are subject to health and nursing care insurance contributions for those insured under statutory schemes, which can reduce the payout by as much as twenty percent.

 Private continuation of the contract as the policyholder or an early transfer can exempt parts of the service from the obligation to pay contributions.